The Holdout Randomization Test for Feature Selection in Black Box Models

 We next compare several choices of predictive model on the same benchmark task as above.
 Specifically, we ran the CV-HRT procedure with the neural network model from the previous section and the following alternative predictive models: \begin{itemize} \item Ordinary least squares (OLS) \item Partial least squares (PLS) with $10$ components. \item Lasso with penalty parameter chosen via $5$-fold cross-validation on each training set. \item Elastic net with both penalty parameters chosen via $5$-fold cross-validation on each training set. \item Bayesian ridge with normal-inverse-gamma priors for coefficients and weakly informative scale hyperpriors. \item Kernel ridge with cubic polynomial kernel with a fixed penalty weight of $1$. \item Support vector with radial basis function (RBF) kernel. \item Random forest with $20$ trees. \end{itemize} All model hyperparameters not specified were set to their default in the \texttt{scikit-learn} Python package.
 We also compare to a lasso knockoff model using coefficient difference statistic; we use the implementation provided in the \texttt{knockoffs} R package.

-\cref{fig:predictors} (top) shows the power and FDR results for each model.
+\cref{fig:predictors} (top) shows the power and FDP results for each model.
 The predictive models are ordered by average cross-validation $r^2$ across all trials.
 CV-HRT power roughly increases with the quality of the predictive model, with the lasso model producing the highest power results. \cref{fig:predictors} (bottom right) demonstrates this with more granularity.
 It shows the power for each individual model on each trial as a function of the individual model $r^2$.
 Even within the same model class, the models that generalize better tend to have higher power in the CV-HRT.